 The Surgical Care Improvement Project (SCIP) is a national quality partnership of organizations interested in improving surgical care by significantly reducing surgical complications.
 SCIP Partners include the Steering Committee of 10 national organizations who have pledged their commitment and full support for SCIP.

-In addition, each of the SCIP target areas are advised by a technical expert panel (TEP).
-These groups have provided hours of technical expertise and resources to ensure the SCIP measures are fully supported by evidence-based research.
+In addition, the SCIP target areas are advised by a technical expert panel (TEP).
+This group meets on a quarterly basis and provides technical expertise and resources to ensure the SCIP measures are fully supported by evidence-based research.

 Finally, The Joint Commission continues to align with Centers for Medicare and Medicaid Services (CMS) with respect to the performance measures for patients undergoing surgery.